connorwarme/pro-site/README.md

 * learn and utilize Astro
 * include a gallery of images, with caption animation
 * build a contact page!
-* incorporate a blog with stories, recipies, podcasts, and more
+* incorporate a blog with stories, recipes, podcasts, and more
 * responsive design - for desktop, tablet, mobile
 * cross-browser functionality - tested in Chrome, Firefox, and Safari